apache/nifi-minifi-cpp/Windows.md

 CMake must generate its cache, under Cache in the CMake Menu.
 After that is complete go to 'Build Only' under the CMake menu.
 Due to limitations in Visual Studio's CMake support, it is advised that you build `minifi.lib` then `minifi.exe` targets.  `Build All` works, too, but it takes much longer.
 Once you have built these targets, you may use the `cpack` command to build your MSI.
-If you are building with JNI functionality the MSI will be significantly larger (about 160 MB) since it contains the base NARs to run the standard set of Apache NiFi processors.

 ### Building via the build script